ChrisBaidoo/ChrisBaidoo/README.md

 # Hi there, Im Christian👋

-Im a Frontend Developer with Digital Marketing background and love for anything Tech.
+Im a Frontend Developer with Digital Marketing background and a love for anything Tech.
 I am a big fan of Javascript, React and Node.
 My hobbies include, solving coding challenges on codewars, reading, hitting the gym, and a long time ago, playing American football.

 # 🛠 Tech Stack